 - Establish fully equipped isolation units at health facilities and at points of entry in the regions. - Fast track procurement process laboratory testing kits (probes and primers) for Seasonal Influenza (H1N1) testing in the two selected sentinel sites (Katutura Hospital and Robert Mugabe clinic).
-The sites can be extended later. - Finalise integrated training capacity package (addressing all pillars) and conduct training in all the regions - Conduct a need assessment to identify the readiness of all regions in terms of equipped isolation facilities, IPC, PPEs and adequate response task force. - Finalize need assessment of persons in need of shelter and compile report with recommendations for relevant authorities for planning and implementation.
+The sites can be extended later. - Finalise integrated training capacity package (addressing all pillars) and complete assessment for readiness for regions and districts to undertake virtual training on covid-19 soonest - Conduct a need assessment to identify the readiness of all regions in terms of equipped isolation facilities, IPC, PPEs and adequate response task force. - Finalize need assessment of persons in need of shelter and compile report with recommendations for relevant authorities for planning and implementation.